MicrosoftDocs/SupportArticles-docs/support/windows-client/shell-experience/windows-search-performance-issues.md

 Note

 By default, the Indexer indexes any Outlook mailboxes on the computer.
 If a mailbox contains more than 6 million items, the performance of the Indexer may degrade.
-For more information, go to [Change Outlook settings](#change-outlook-settings).
+For more information, go to the "Change Outlook settings" section.

 To check the number of items that are indexed, select **Settings** > **Search** > **Searching Windows**, and then check the value of **Indexed items**.